 Best Types of Life Insurance

 Level Term Life Insurance – Term life is pure protection only, and will give you the most coverage for your dollar.
-Level Term coverage durations typically come in 5-year increments in the ranges of: 10, 15, 20, 25, and 30 years.
+Level Term coverage durations typically come in 5-year increments in the ranges of: 10, 15, 20, 25, 30, and now 35, and 40 years.
 Some insurance companies offer Level Term policies that have durations in 1-year increments, which range from 15 through 30 years.
 An example would be if your specific need finds a 15 year Term to be too short and a 20 year Term to be too long, then you can opt for a 17 or 18 year Term policy instead.

 Guaranteed-No-Lapse Universal Life (GUL) – These policies are designed to function as a permanent term policy, meaning there is no expiration of coverage all the while building little to no cash value.
 The level premiums are specifically designed to fund the policy exactly enough to keep it in force and never lapse.
 Premiums and coverage duration range from age 95 to 121.
 While the "guaranteed lifetime coverage" option of these policies result in a cost of between 2½ to 3½ times more than a standard Term insurance policy, they are still half the cost of a typical whole life cash value policy.